benhutchins/docker-taiga/README.md

 ## Enabling HTTPS

 If you want to enable support for HTTPS, you'll need to specify all of these additional arguments to your `docker run` command.

   - `-e TAIGA_SSL=True`
   - `-v $(pwd)/ssl.crt:/etc/nginx/ssl/ssl.crt:ro`
   - `-v $(pwd)/ssl.key:/etc/nginx/ssl/ssl.key:ro`

-If you're using an older version of Docker, or using boot2docker or Docker Machine, you may need to mount `/etc/nginx/ssl/` as a shared volume directory.
-Create a folder called `ssl`, place your `ssl.crt` and `ssl.key` inside this directory and then mount it with:
+Or create a folder called `ssl`, place your `ssl.crt` and `ssl.key` inside this directory and then mount it with:

-    -v $(pwd)/ssl/:/etc/nginx/ssl/:ro
+  - `-e TAIGA_SSL=True`
+  - `-v $(pwd)/ssl/:/etc/nginx/ssl/:ro`

 ## Volumes